ssayana-25/stock-app/README.md

 This task is designed to take around **4 hours (hard cap 4)**, but we understand everyone works differently.
 Please don't over-engineer; focus on **quality and detail**, not quantity.

 Please stop at the cap and note trade-offs or unfinished items in the README.
-Focus on design fidelity, clean componentisation, the alert animation, and a realistic API/data model.
+Focus on design fidelity, clean componentisation, the animation, and a realistic API/data model.
 Extras are optional.

 ---